Gold reclaims $4,000/oz level as dollar slips, US shutdown woes persist

 PHOTO

-Gold rose above the key $4,000 per ounce level on Thursday as a retreat in the dollar and a prolonged U.S. government shutdown raised worries over the economic outlook.
+Gold rose above the key $4,000 per ounce level on Thursday, supported by a retreat in the dollar, while a prolonged U.S. government shutdown raised worries over the economic outlook.

 "The Supreme Court skepticism on the tariffs and the slightly weaker dollar are likely supporting gold," said UBS analyst Giovanni Staunovo.